rafaco/InAppDevTools/README.md

 ```

 ### Basic set-up <a name="basic"/>
-You are only require you to modify gradle files for a quick start.
+To start using our library, you only need to modify 2 gradle files and rebuild your app.
+Let's do it!

 - Step 1: On your root module's build.gradle file, after buidscript:
   - Declare our plugin